Zamiell/stardew-valley/Min-Max_Guide.md

 ### Rules

-The guide is generally designed for players who are playing on the latest version of the vanilla game (no mods), are not using [Stardew Predictor](https://mouseypounds.github.io/stardew-predictor/), are not using the [item spawning cheat](https://www.ign.com/wikis/stardew-valley/Cheats_and_Secrets), and so forth.
+The guide is generally designed for players who are playing on the latest version of the vanilla game (no mods), are not using [Stardew Predictor](https://mouseypounds.github.io/stardew-predictor/), are not using the [item spawning cheat](https://www.ign.com/wikis/stardew-valley/Cheats_and_Secrets), are not allowed to reset a day after a mistake is made, and so forth.
 Of course, you are welcome to play the game in any way you see fit, but the authors challenge you to try to do a run that uses as little grey-area strategies as possible in order to increase the difficulty as much as possible.
 For a full list of self-imposed restrictions that we recommend, see [Appendix A](#appendix-a-recommended-restrictions).

 ### Gold per Energy List (GPE)